-The Brown Institute for Brain Science provides funds to support summer undergraduate research experiences, graduate student training, and postdoctoral training.
-Additionally, BIBS supports interdisciplinary research through the New Frontiers awards, and highly creative research projects through the Innovation fund.
+The Carney Institute for Brain Science provides funds to support summer undergraduate research experiences, graduate student training and postdoctoral training.
+Additionally, the Carney Institute supports interdisciplinary research through the New Frontiers awards, and highly creative research projects through the Innovation fund.

 The deadline for applications is June 15, 2018.

-The Brown Institute for Brain Science (BIBS) announces a call for proposals for BIBS Innovation Awards.
+The Carney Institute for Brain Science announces a call for proposals for Carney Institute Innovation Awards.
 The purpose of these awards is to help brain scientists launch new, innovative research projects with great potential that are too risky and early stage for NIH or other external funding sources.
-BIBS will make significant investments of up to $100K for one year, renewable for a second year on a competitive basis, to support projects with potential for high scientific impact and potential to attract future external funding.
+The Carney Institute will make significant investments of up to $100K for one year, renewable for a second year on a competitive basis, to support projects with potential for high scientific impact and potential to attract future external funding.

 Applications for these funds will be reviewed on a rolling basis beginning in April 2018.